Milton to Halswell 66kV underground power cable

 The new power cables will be pulled through the ducts we’re installing.
 Once the ducts are in place, we will reinstate the road surface and reopen the road.

-In late 2025/early 2026, we will come back and thread the cable through the ducts and join the cable together at joint bays.
+This year, we will come back and thread the cable through the ducts and join the cable together at joint bays.
 Some traffic management will be in place when we come back to pull and join the cable.

 Installing ducts allows us to speed up the cable laying process.
 Once all cable ducts are laid in the road, we install the new power cable.